Sign In

 The answer to "0 1 to 0 1 1, 1 2 to 1 2 2, 4 5 to " is "4 5 5".

-To analyze the internal mechanism of the Llama-7B-chat model, we used the 'logit lens' and 'zero ablation' techniques.
-This allowed us to gain insight into how the model arrives at specific answers and which parts play important roles.
+To analyze the internal workings of the Llama-7B-chat model, I used tools like 'logit lens' and 'zero ablation.'
+This gave me insights into how the model arrives at specific answers and what components are most important.

 Subscribe to 'haebom'